 Although the benefits of music therapy have not been thoroughly studied, scientists agree that there are clear benefits in quality of life and memory for those with dementia.

 To learn more about increasing quality of life for a loved one with dementia, turn to Home Care Assistance.
 We are Tampa’s leading provider of Alzheimer’s and dementia care, and offer both hourly and live-in care services.
 Our caregivers are compassionate and expertly trained in the Cognitive Therapeutics Method, which aims to slow cognitive decline through an activity-based program.
-You can learn more about our professional services of home care, Palm Harbor families can count on, by calling (727) 330-7826 to speak with a friendly Care Manager.
+You can learn more about our professional services of home Care, Clearwater families can count on, by calling (727) 330-7826 to speak with a friendly Care Manager.